Potato Salad with No Mayo

 There are different schools of thought on this.
 Most people choose waxy potatoes or new potatoes, which have a thin skin, and hold their texture better during cooking.
 All-purpose potatoes are also an option, though they tend to fall apart a bit, so if you are less interested in discrete chunks of potatoes and more interested in a creamier potato salad, these are a good choice.

-And to that end, some people also like a firmer potato salad with potatoes that have a more al dente texture, and some like their potato salad a little on the mushier side.
-This not only depends on the kind of potato you choose, but also how long you cook the potatoes, and how vigorously you mix the potato salad, vs. folding the the potatoes into the dressing and the other ingredients more gently.
+To that end, some people also like a firmer potato salad, with potatoes that have a more al dente texture, and some like their potato salad a little on the mushier side.
+This not only depends on the kind of potato you choose, but also how long you cook the potatoes, and how vigorously you mix the potato salad (as opposed to folding the potatoes into the dressing and the other ingredients more gently).
 I like both.
-This one turned is right in the middle, which is pretty perfect in my opinion.
+This one turned out right in the middle, which is pretty perfect, in my opinion.

 - Egg and Potato Salad with Bacon